minhnguyenerp/devkit/docs/Use Minh Nguyen DevKit to create a Rust - Axum project.md

 }
 ```

-Open the VSCode Terminal or DevKit terminal to run program <code>cargo run</code> then open browser http://localhost:3000/
+Open the VSCode Terminal or DevKit terminal to run program <code>cargo run</code>, then open browser and navigate to `http://localhost:3000/` to see the result.

 You can build release by <code>cargo build --release</code>